vbalalian/three-gits/README.md

 ## Analysis

-The complete analysis notebook is available in [`analysis/`](./analysis/).
+The complete analysis notebook is available [here](./analysis/bana320_three_gits.ipynb).
 It includes all code, visualizations, and statistical test results.

 > **Note:** The data pipeline requires access to a private Google Cloud project.
 The notebook is provided for review purposes; reproducing it would require setting up your own BigQuery environment with the Yelp Open Dataset.